ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/3rd Level/Increase Static.md

 - **Duration**:
 	- 1 turn.
 - **Effects**:
-	- You increase the static electricity a creature generates temporarily.
+	- *You drastically increase the static electricity a creature generates.
+The amount
-	- Afflict a creature within range of your choice.
+	- You afflict the target creature for the psycast duration.
-	- For the psycast duration, afflicted creatures suffer the following effects:
+	- At the end of their turn, afflicted creatures take electric damage scaling with the distance they moved this turn.
-		- They take 1d6 electric damage for every 5ft of [[Movement Speed]] they use.
+- **Stats**:
+	- 0 Electric Damage Base Damage.
+	- +1d6 Electric Damage per 5ft the Afflicted Creature has Moved.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 26 psyfocus spent above the normal cost for this psycast, this psycast last an additional turn.
+For every 20 psyfocus spent above the normal cost for this psycast, this psycast last an additional turn.